 CVSA created an online home for current emergency declarations, waivers, amendments, extensions, exemptions, executive orders, etc., the commercial motor vehicle enforcement community and the motor carrier industry may reference at any time.

 CVSA has made the decision to cancel this year’s NAIC due to health and safety concerns associated with the COVID-19 pandemic.
 The 2020 CVSA Data Management, Quality and FMCSA Systems Training has been rescheduled for Jan.
 27-29, 2021, in Savannah, Georgia, in conjunction with the COHMED Conference.

-CVSA’s 2019 North American Standard Out-of-Service Criteria is now in effect.
-The 2019 out-of-service criteria replaces and supersedes all previous versions.
-The North American Standard Out-of-Service Criteria is the pass-fail criteria for roadside safety inspections.
+CVSA’s 2020 North American Standard Out-of-Service Criteria is now in effect.
+The 2020 out-of-service criteria replaces and supersedes all previous versions.

-CVSAs proud to announce professional driver Timothy Dean of Werner Enterprises as the winner of the 2019 International Driver Excellence Award.
-Dean has been with Werner for more than 30 years and safely driven more than 4 million miles without incident.
+CVSA is proud to announce that this year’s International Driver Excellence Award (IDEA) recipient is professional driver Duane Dornath of Western Express Inc. Dornath has been with Western Express for more than 40 years and safely driven more than 4 million miles without incident.

 On Feb.
 4, 2020, CVSA President Sgt.
 John Samis testified before the Senate Commerce Committee’s Subcommittee on Transportation and Safety at a hearing titled “Keep on Truckin’: Stakeholder Perspectives on Trucking in America.”

 Nearly 300 individuals involved in the regulation, enforcement and safety of hazardous materials/dangerous goods transportation attended the 2020 COHMED Conference in Louisville, Kentucky.

 CVSA International Roadcheck will take place May 5-7.
 The focus for 2020 is on the driver requirements category of a roadside inspection.